ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Neuroimaging

-• typically extensive confluent white matter lesions (WML) → FAZEKAS or ARWMC
+• typically extensive, symmetrical, confluent lesions (WML) → FAZEKAS or ARWMC

-• the lesions can be detected in the presymptomatic phase
+• the lesions can be detected even in the presymptomatic phase

-• lacunar infarcts in the basal ganglia, periventricular white matter, and pons
+• subcortical lacunar infarcts (basal ganglia, periventricular white matter, and pons)

 • cerebral microbleeds (CMBs) → see here